Uniqcoda/d0g-rates/wrangle_report.md

 2. A file “image-predictions.tsv” downloaded using the requests library
 3. Data gotten from Twitter API (with tweet id from the twitter-archive-enhanced.csv file) using Tweepy library.

 Below is a report of the issues found in the data and how they were fixed.
+To further understand how these steps were taken.
+See the notebook named [wrangle_act.ipynb](https://github.com/Uniqcoda/dog-rates/blob/main/wrangle_act.ipynb)

 ## Tidiness issues